|

 Clearly, the Bible has plenty to say about not drinking enough alcohol to become drunk.
 It also offers insight into the dangers of being “mastered” by a vice.
 However, any verses that are applied to marijuana use or any other drug are inferences.

-So… is it a sin to smoke weed?
+So… is smoking weed a sin?
 Looking at the whole picture and considering how marijuana use can impact one’s life can bring clarity to the issue.

 What Does Marijuana Use Say About the Individual’s Values?